dumaurier/dumaurier.github.com/_posts/2017-05-01-css-grid-layout-off-canvas-navigation.markdown

 The final [CSS Grid Layout: Off-canvas demo](/CSS-Grid-Layout-Examples/off-canvas) can be accessed by clicking the link.

+A stripped down version of this demo is available on [CodePen](https://codepen.io/josh_vogt/pen/GmMWgK/).

 ## The base HTML and CSS.

 The basic structure of the page is fairly simple.